dortania/OpenCore-Install-Guide/config-HEDT/haswell-e.md

 ::: details More in-depth Info

-* **LegacyEnable**: YES
-  * Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM like X99

 * **LegacyOverwrite**: YES
   * Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM like X99

 * **LegacySchema**
-  * Used for assigning NVRAM variables, used with LegacyEnable set to YES
+  * Used for assigning NVRAM variables, only needed for systems without native NVRAM

 * **WriteFlash**: NO
   * Enables writing to flash memory for all added variables, not compatible with emulated NVRAM